pcraster/pcraster/documentation/pcraster_manual/sphinx/secimport.rst

 Introduction
 ------------

 The format of point data column files has been explained in the previous chapter (:ref:`secdatbasepointform`).
-Underneath (:ref:`secimportpointcrea`) the database management with point data column filess described.
+Underneath (:ref:`secimportpointcrea`) the database management with point data column files described.